Rodrj1/ecommerce-rodrigocisterna/README.md

-# E-commerce with Firebase and React Router
+# E-commerce with Firebase

+Uses React-Router and Context.
 Currently without any data in the firebase database.